lucasronny/MICB475-Group-11/README.md

 - and the Venn diagram
 <br><img src = "https://github.com/lucasronny/MICB475-Group-11/blob/main/images%20and%20files/parkinsons/core/venn_core(r.ab_0%2Cprev_0.1).png">
+- overall, there are more ASVs included into the analysis with the less stringent parameters, consistent with the bar plot generated
+- the farm group has more unique species compared to the non-farm group, meaning that

 ### Indicator Species Analysis, continued
 February 29, EG

 - only 6 ASVs were identified as indictor species; these are too few for downstream analysis
-- addtionally, the Stat values for these ASVs were below 0.7, which indicates that
+- addtionally, the IVs for these ASVs were below 0.7, which indicates that

 Protocol:
 - perform the same analysis, but glom by species